Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 ### Rare

 - *Druid of the high elves* (expensive)
+- *Azahr, the exiled wizard [ANCIENT]*, if you found a good immune or daze card

 The cards you want to pick up are listed in the general good cards section with the exception of *Earth seed I*, *Mage thief*, *Wizard of nature* and *Robowitch [ROBOT]*, because they won't help you early.
 *Wizard of nature* can be considered only if you have *Blue witch* already and *Earth seed I* if you have *Apprentice guard* already.

 For skills, prioritize defensive and cheap ones, basically all the skills listed in good skills section are good early, except last three (*Necronomicon*, *Dark sigil* and *Mana Battery*), mostly because of their downside/cost.

-It is very good to take the 100 gold for 4 gems if you need to make an important purchase.
+It is very good to take the 100 coins for 4 gems if you need to make an important purchase.

 ## Problematic enemies